lHeidil/AIC/README.md

 - Reshapes the output from the convolutional layers to a 2D tensor for the RNN layers.

 ### RNN Layers
-- **Bidirectional GRU Layers**: Five layers, each with 768 units, to capture temporal dependencies.
-Each GRU layer uses `tanh` activation and `sigmoid` recurrent activation.
+- **Bidirectional GRU Layers**: Five layers, each with 768 units, using `tanh` activation and `sigmoid` recurrent activation.
 Outputs from forward and backward GRU cells are concatenated.

 ### Dense Layer
 - A fully connected layer with `2 * rnn_units` units followed by ReLU activation.